DDH-QA: A Dynamic Digital Humans Quality Assessment Database: Abstract

 \section{Abstract}

 In recent years, large amounts of effort have been put into pushing forward the real-world application of dynamic digital human (DDH).
 However, most current quality assessment research focuses on evaluating static 3D models and usually ignores motion distortions.
 Therefore, in this paper, we construct a large-scale dynamic digital human quality assessment (DDH-QA) database with diverse motion content as well as multiple distortions to comprehensively study the perceptual quality of DDHs.
 Both model-based distortion (noise, compression) and motion-based distortion (binding error, motion unnaturalness) are taken into consideration.
 Ten types of common motion are employed to drive the DDHs and a total of 800 DDHs are generated in the end.
 Afterward, we render the video sequences of the distorted DDHs as the evaluation media and carry out a well-controlled subjective experiment.
 Then a benchmark experiment is conducted with the state-of-the-art video quality assessment (VQA) methods and the experimental results show that existing VQA methods are limited in assessing the perceptual loss of DDHs.
-The database will be made publicly available to facilitate future research.
+The database is available at https://github.com/zzc-1998/DDH-QA.